TheLostHomeyAppRepositories/com.glowmarkt.api/README.md

 When you add the device in Homey, you will be asked to enter your Bright app credentials.
 This is the same username and password you use to connect in your Bright app.
 The pairing process will then show any 'virtual entities' connected to your account.
 A virtual entity broadly equates to a single metered supply so generally there should be exactly one of these.

-Once you have paired your device, you should see current power usage readings appearing right away on the device tile.
+Once you have paired your device, you should see current power usage readings appearing right away on the tile and the tariff is shown in the device view.
 The device will also appear as a Smart Meter in the energy tab in the Homey app.
 The smart meter measures your home's total energy usage and so Homey subtracts the power usage of all other devices it knows about from this figure and shows the difference as 'Other'.
 More information on this feature here: https://support.homey.app/hc/en-us/articles/360010187820-Saving-energy-with-Homey-Energy

 By default, the current power usage is updated every 10s (which is approximately the frequency with which the Glowmartk CAD updates the Glowmarkt API).
 You can change this in the device's advanced settings to anything from 10s to 3600s (1 hour).
+Tariff information is updated once per minute and this is not configurable.

 ## Limitations